kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Operating-Model-for-Organizations.md

 ## Summary

-The AI Operating Model is the blueprint for sustainable intelligence.
+The AI Operating Model is the blueprint for sustainable intelligence
 It keeps innovation aligned with mission

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.